rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MPT: Nobody's suggesting that.

-MF: These are well-past stage-1 concerns.
+MF: These are well-past stage 1 concerns.

-DH: This is obvious stage-1.
+DH: This is obvious stage 1.

-WH: Yeah, let's do stage-1.
+WH: Yeah, let's do stage 1.

 MPT: Let's start with that.
 Thanks!